Mike-Sundays/commit-viewer/README.md

 ### Adding a new parameter to the output

 To add a new parameter to the log output, add it to the output format.
-You will thenhave to add a correspondence for each one of the sources, depending on the data structure it returns.
+You will then have to add a correspondence for each one of the sources, depending on the data structure it returns.
 See current examples in `constants.rb`

 ## Things I would like to have done: